 FVSE CIC would like to thank the following organisations who support us, as without our Funding Partner’s we cannot deliver our social aims, so it is very much welcomed.

-If you would like to discuss how your business can support our Community Interest Company then please get in touch.
+If you would like to discuss how your business can support our Community Interest Company then please contact us to start a conversation.

 What is a Social Enterprise?